PLS Regression for NIR: Step-by-Step Guide for Food and Feed Calibration

 NIR Fundamentals Course — Lesson 22: What Is Chemometrics?

-This lesson delves into chemometrics, the science behind extracting meaningful information from chemical data, which is crucial for understanding PLS regression.
-It explains how to apply these statistical methods effectively to enhance calibration models in food and feed applications, addressing common pitfalls and improving prediction accuracy.
+This lesson covers the science behind extracting meaningful information from chemical data — the foundation for understanding PLS regression.
+It explains how to apply these statistical methods to enhance calibration models in food and feed applications, addresses common pitfalls, and shows how to improve prediction accuracy at each stage of model development.

 Explore Lesson 22 in the NIR Fundamentals course